 Therefore, understanding a portfolio’s long-term viability or a trader or manager’s talent is best done when looking at an entire market cycle.
 If that’s not an option due to an insufficiently long track record, risk-reward metrics, such as the Sharpe ratio, Sortino ratio, or a risk-adjusted alpha measurement should be looked at to view return as it relates to the amount of risk taken on to achieve it.

-Obtaining Alpha and Its Use in Day Trading
+Alpha In Day Trading

 While one is likely to generate positive returns over time investing in “the market” or a broad benchmark via beta, alpha is considered a zero-sum game and is dependent on managers deviating from the betas.
 This is where the concept of day trading and active asset management comes into play; namely, the desire to beat the market and achieve outsized returns.